c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 -r defines the readset file

--s defines the steps of the pipeline to execute.
-To check pipeline steps use hicseq -h
+-s defines the steps of the pipeline to execute, use `genpipes chipseq -h` to check steps

--e defines the restriction enzyme used in the HiC library

 By default, on Compute Canada servers such as "Cedar", "Beluga" or "Graham", SLURM scheduler is used.
 On abacus server, you need to use PBS scheduler.
 For that you need to specify "-j pbs" option as shown below:

 ::

-  hicseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/abacus.ini -r readsets.HiC010.tsv -s 1-15 -e MboI -j pbs -g hicseqScript_SRR1658581.txt
+  genpipes chipseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chiseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/abacus.ini -r readsets.HiC010.tsv -s 1-15 -j pbs -g chipseqcmd.sh

 The above command generates a list of instructions that need to be executed to run Hi-C sequencing pipeline.
 These instructions are stored in the file:

 ::

- hicseqScript_SRR1658581.txt
+  chipseqcmd.sh

 To execute these instructions, use:

 ::

-  bash hicseqScript_SRR1658581.txt
+  bash chipseqcmd.sh

 .. warning::